 Sharon Drew

-Sharon Drew is a London-based artist whose process-based abstract paintings respond to her experience of the natural world.
-The works show a confident use of colour, are often large-scale and employ a range of approaches.
-From diluted sweeping gestural brush strokes and scraped motifs to smooth rubbed back surfaces revealing older detailed layers, Drew treads the fine line between risk and control.
+Sharon Drew is a London-based artist whose process-based abstract paintings are a response to her experience and connection with the natural world.
+The work ranges from small to large-scale with a confident use of colour employing a variety of approaches.
+From diluted sweeping gestural brush strokes or scraped motifs to smooth rubbed back surfaces revealing older detailed layers, a fine line is navigated between risk and control.

 V I D E O S